-- 1. In all cases wherein the Officer is interviewed, the person responsible for the interview shall: - (a) Inform the Officer that he/she has a right to be represented by counsel or any representative during the interview. - (b) Conduct the interview at a reasonable time and date to allow for the officer's convenience. - (c) Identify to the Officer all persons present or participating in the interview. - (d) Conduct the interview for a reasonable length of time. - (e) Not expose the Officer to offensive language, threats of transfer, disciplinary action, or loss of employment. - (f) Cause an appropriate record to be made of the interview, which shall be available to the Officer on request. - 2.
+- 1. In all cases wherein the Officer is interviewed, the person responsible for the interview shall: - (a) Inform the Officer that he/she has a right to be represented by counsel or any representative during the interview. - (b) An Officer under investigation may, upon request, receive a copy of the following prior to the officer's interrogations: (a) any citizen complaint and/or department complaint which forms the basis for the internal affairs investigation (b) any statements prepared by the subject officer (such as written reports to superior officers) or summaries or verbatim transcriptions of any statements of the subject officer prepared by another person which the subject officer knowingly gave and which relates to the matter under investigation, such as pre-investigation interviews. - (c) Conduct the interview at a reasonable time and date to allow for the Officer's convenience - (d) Identify to the Officer all persons present or participating in the interview. - (e) Conduct the interview for a reasonable length of time. - (f) Not expose the Officer to offensive language, threats of transfer, disciplinary action, or loss of employment. - (g) Cause an appropriate record to be made of the interview, which shall be available to the Officer on request. - 2.
 In the event the Officer is being investigated for a criminal offense, prior to the interview, the Officer shall be advised of his/her rights per Department Admonition policy for criminal offenses.
 If it is not determined that a criminal offense might exist until after the interview has commenced, then the interview shall cease while the Officer is admonished. - 3.
-Officers, when ordered by a superior, must answer questions directly and narrowly related to the performance of the Officer during the course of his/her duties that resulted in the allegation under investigation. - (a) These statements will not be used, and are not admissible, in a criminal trial. - (b) Failure to answer questions when ordered may result in disciplinary action and/or termination. - (c) If the Officer is ordered to answer questions, the following statement may be read into the record:
+Officers, when ordered by a superior, must answer questions directly and narrowly related to the allegations under investigation. - (a) These statements will not be used, and are not admissible, in a criminal trial.

+- (b) Failure to answer questions when ordered may result in disciplinary action and/or termination. - (c) If the Officer is ordered to answer questions, the following statement may be read into the record:

-"The Police Department of Pasadena, California, is conducting an investigation and I, \\\\\, a Police Officer for the City, have been ordered to answer questions."
+"The Police Department of Pasadena, California, is conducting an investigation and I, \\\\\\\\, a Police Officer for the City, have been ordered to answer questions."